Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 <br/>

 This leads to another huge win, specially for queries that have a super rare token in the middle of it, this cuts the search space by a lot, making every single subsequent intersection faster.

+# Here begins the fun
+Now that the boring stuff is past us, let's start the fun part...
+Again just as a reminder on how the intersection works: we do two phases of intersection, one for the conventional intersection and other for the bits that would cross the group boundry and in the end we merge this two.

+In this section we will take a look at assembly, some cool tools to analyze this assembly, SIMD (AVX512), differences in microarchitecture of AMD and Intel chips, emulation of instructions and a lot more.
+So again sorry to bother you with all of the previous stuff, but it was important.